juanramirez/on-duty/README.md

 #### desiredFreeDates
 An object whose keys are the doctors' ids.
 Each doctor id will be associated with an array of dates in DD/MM/YYYY format representing the dates that the algorithm will try to avoid assigning to that doctor.

-*Note*: It's important understanding the difference between the ´notAvailableDates´ and the ´desiredFreeDates´ objects.
+*Note*: It's important understanding the difference between the `notAvailableDates` and the `desiredFreeDates` objects.
 In the former case, the dates won't be able to be assigned on-duty for the doctors.
-The former are generally force majeure reasons; the latter are dates which doctors doesn't like to be assigned just because they don't like to work that date.
-For instance, if a doctor cannot work some day because he's going to get married, this date would be in ´notAvailableDates´.
-If a doctor wants to have a free day because it's her birthday, that date would be in ´desiredFreeDates´.
+The former are generally _force majeure_ reasons; the latter are dates which doctors doesn't like to be assigned just because they don't like to work that date.
+For instance, if a doctor cannot work some day because he's going to get married, this date would be in `notAvailableDates`.
+If a doctor wants to have a free day just because it's her birthday, that date would be in `desiredFreeDates`.